-The Greenville County Library System is seeking sealed proposals from qualified vendors to design, install, maintain and warranty an RFID enabled Automated Materials Handling (AMH) System for a new library branch under construction at the intersection of Woodruff Road and Sunnydale Drive in Simpsonville, SC.
-Please see the documents listed below for more details.
+The Greenville County Library System will receive bids to provide furniture and shelving for a new branch library at the intersection of Woodruff Road and Sunnydale Drive in Simpsonville, SC, until 3:00 PM, Eastern Time, Tuesday, March 7, 2017 in Library Administration, Hughes Main Library, Greenville County Library System, 25 Heritage Green Place, Greenville, SC 29601.
+Please see the document listed below for more details.

 Tax Forms @ Your Library

 Tax time is nearly here.
 Did you know that you can pick up many of your necessary tax forms here at the Library?